andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 7 - token-based authentication.md

                 AllowInsecureHttp = true,
                 TokenEndpointPath = new PathString("/token"),
                 AccessTokenExpireTimeSpan = TimeSpan.FromMinutes(60),
+				AllowInsecureHttp = true //Don't do this in production ONLY FOR DEVELOP purpose
 				// dpapi
                 Provider = new ApplicationOAuthProvider(PublicClientId), // implement authorization - verify users
                 RefreshTokenProvider = new RefreshTokenProvider()